What Is Crazing in Ceramics and How To Prevent It!

 Slowly cooling your Kiln is an easy way to prevent immediate Crazing since it helps your glaze and clay body adjust and stretch slowly.

-Still, expanding your cooling time by an hour or two can go a long way in helping prevent the shock of cooling, and it can keep both your clay and glaze from cracking.
-So, generally, it’s always a good idea to cool your ceramics slowly if you want to help prevent Crazing.
+Still, extending your cooling time by an hour or two can go a long way toward preventing the shock of cooling, and it can keep both your clay and glaze from cracking.
+So, generally, it’s always a good idea to cool your ceramics slowly to help prevent Crazing.

 Opening Your Kiln Too Soon